mhatzl/wiki-repo-template/Templates/Template-Requirements.md

 {{

-Template on how to structure and write requirements.
+Template on how to structure and write a single requirement.

 }}